Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 {{< rules-example id="naivigation-setup" >}}

+{{% rules-double-view src="setup.webp" alt="Example of how to setup a new game." split="leftheavy" %}}

 Alternatively, manually do the setup as follows.

 * Create a deck of 25 tiles: 20 **crossroads tiles** ( = track in all 4 directions, with a split) and 5 **station tiles**.
 * Place these in a 5x5 grid.
-* Remove all leftover crossroads or station tiles from the deck.
-Shuffle all remaining track tiles and place them facedown as the draw pile.
+* Shuffle all remaining track tiles and place them facedown as one draw pile.

+{{% /rules-double-view %}}

 Shuffle the 5 Train Pawns and place each on a random station.
 You _can't_ start a Train on its destination ( = station that shows its icon and color).